Enderman-brewer/Useful-AI-prompts/readme.md

 The AI owns: world, NPCs, pacing, environment, atmosphere, consequences.
 The user owns: their character — every choice, word, direction, without exception.
+This skill supports:

+ * ChatGPT
+ * Gemini
+ * Claude

+This skill is compatible with:
+ * Perplexity
 ---

 ## The Implicit Reinforcement System